-The Conti GreenConcept tire, introduced at IAA Mobility 2021, shows what the tire of the future could be.
+The Conti GreenConcept tyre, introduced at IAA Mobility 2021, shows what the tyre of the future could be.
 But some of its sustainable ingredients are already in use today.
 Taraxagum, rubber made from dandelions, was developed together with our partners from the Fraunhofer Institute for Molecular Biology and Applied Ecology IME and the University of Münster.
-In this unique research project, we were able to come up with a resource-efficient alternative raw material for tire production.
+In this unique research project, we were able to come up with a resource-efficient alternative raw material for tyre production.
 Unlike the rubber tree, which only grows in the tropics, the Russian dandelion plant is cultivated in Germany, so the rubber from its roots can be extracted and processed locally, without being transported long distances.
 This reduces CO2 emissions and conserves valuable resources.
-Taraxagum is already being used in bicycle tires and truck tire prototypes.
+Taraxagum is already being used in bicycle tyres and truck tyre prototypes.
 Find out more here.

 From increasing the longevity of our products (for example by retreading worn-down tires) to recycling materials at the end of their life cycle, we aim to reuse rather than dispose of the valuable ingredients that make our high-tech products.

-Discover more with a tire that needs less.
-Thanks to the best balance between tire size and component distribution, the EcoContact™ 6 and its high-tech silica compound improve rolling resistance, so that you reduce both fuel consumption and CO2 emissions.
+Discover more with a tyre that needs less.
+Thanks to the best balance between tyre size and component distribution, the EcoContactTM 6 and its high-tech silica compound improve rolling resistance, so that you reduce both fuel consumption and CO2 emissions.

 German-engineered safety for wherever you go.